nfarina/homebridge-tesla/README.md

 ## Charge Level

 The car can supply the current charge level of the battery as a percentage.
-As with the other services, this will only update if the car is awake.
+As with the other services, this will only update if the car is online.

 Note that asking Siri about the "battery level" or "charge level" of anything will usually result in Siri telling you the battery level of your phone.
 Instead, you can ask Siri "Is the Model 3 charging?" and the level should be returned in the reply.